sisinflab/warprec/warprec/data/README.md

 ...
 ```

-Every timestamp represents an experiment for that specific experimentation folder.
-Let's describe now each element that you will find inside the experimentation folder:
+Each timestamp corresponds to a separate experiment within the experimentation folder.
+Let's now go over each element you’ll find inside this folder:

 - **evaluation folder**: This folder will contain the results of the evaluation of each model, unless prompted not to do so.
 - **recs folder**: This folder will contain the final recommendation of each model, if the option has been set to true.